alanryn/personal-site/tips/color-swatch.md

 ![shopify theme settings](/img/color-metafield.png)

-Now these metafields are availble to each of your products through the Admin area of your store.
+Now these metafields are available to each of your products through the Admin area of your store.

 Go to each product that you want to connect by color.
-Scrool down to the metafields area.
+Scroll down to the metafields area.

 For the product color list metafield select all the different colored products including the current one.
 For the color metafield add the required color.